 - Laminate cardstock or construction paper prior to cutting for a longer lasting center game.
 You can use contact paper if you are doing this at home.

-- For younger toddlers, you can direct them to use only red beads or blue to help reinforce color.
+- For younger toddlers, you can direct them to use only red beads or blue to help reinforce color recognition.

 - For older children you can tell them to make patterns with the beads as they string them on the chenille stem.

 - To help develop sequencing skills, arrange all of the strung beads in numerical order.